imdhemy/leetCode/notes/bitwise-operators.md

 It takes two numbers as operands and does XOR on every bit.
 The result of XOR os `1` if the two bits are different.

+> It's the most important operator from a tech. interview perspective.

 | A   | B   | XOR |
 |-----|-----|-----|
 | 0   | 0   | 0   |